kaazing/gateway/README.md

 # Running a Prebuilt Project

-You can also download and run this project by downloading the full distribution from kaazing.org
+You can also download and run this project from [kaazing.org/download](http://kaazing.org/download/)

 # Learning How to Develop Client Applications